Perron's formula: Proof

 This is nothing but a Laplace transform under the variable change $x = e^t.$ Inverting it one gets Perron's formula.

+Proofs of Perron's formula have been published by Tom M. Apostol and by Gérald Tenenbaum.

 Examples

 Because of its general relationship to Dirichlet series, the formula is commonly applied to many number-theoretic sums.
 Thus, for example, one has the famous integral representation for the Riemann zeta function: